SSpzcee/Asunder-PHB/phb/md/Taijutsu.md

 Tags: Ground Fighting 6, 2 Legs

 Effects:
-Your speed is reduced to 0.
-This may be used while being pinned.
-You cannot use this after using Guard or Mount.
+This may only be used while being pinned and you may use your grapple defense bonus \+ 10 in place of your grapple offense.
+Your speed is reduced to 0 until the grapple changes category.

 ### **Reversal**